mattoattacko/yakker-server/README.md

 * `PORT` - Port Number (localhost:3000)
 * `MONGODB_URI` - URL to the running mongo instance/db

+### Bugs
+* Importing the finished code directly to Codesandbox did not yeild the styling I wanted.
+Currently working on that.

 #### UML
 Link to an image of the UML for your application and response to events